salesforce/rules_spring/README.md

 ### Loading the Spring Rules in your WORKSPACE

 Before you can use the rule in your BUILD files, you need to add it to your workspace.
-There are two approved approaches to doing this.
-Please **do not** use a *git_repository* workspace rule to point to our *master* branch, as we use *master* for ongoing work.
-We may check breaking changes into *master* at any time (when the upcoming release is a major release).

 **Reference an official release**
 This loads a pre-built version of this rule into your workspace during the build.